AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/checkout.md

 - **Create an integration**: Create an integration using App Builder to allow your third-party inventory management system to communicate with Adobe Commerce.

 - **Third-party inventory checks**: Use API Mesh to do real-time inventory checks at checkout.
-Adobe's API Mesh can be used to orchestrate calls between your third-party inventory management system and Adobe Commerce.
+You can use API Mesh to orchestrate calls between your third-party inventory management system and Adobe Commerce.
 During high-traffic events like flash sales, consider running these checks more frequently to ensure accurate inventory levels.
+Running these checks outside of Adobe Commerce improves performance.

-- **Test tour integration**: Thoroughly test your integration to ensure it works as expected and doesn't introduce performance issues.
+- **Test your integration**: Thoroughly test your integration to ensure it works as expected and doesn't introduce performance issues.

->[!NOTE]
->
->Catalog configuration options can also affect checkout performance.
-See the [catalog management](../planning/catalog-management.md) best practices to learn about recommendations for configuring cart limits and product attributes, listing pagination, options, promotions, and variations.

 ## [!DNL Flash sales]